 Awareness of NFSv4

-The NFS protocol is currently being reworked, a process which has, so far, taken several years.
+The NFS protocol is being adjusted, a process which has, so far, taken several years.
 This has consequences for those using NFS.
 Modern NFS daemons will currently run in kernel space (part of the running kernel) and support version 3 of the NFS protocol (version 2 will still be supported for compatibility with older clients).
 Older NFS daemons running in user space (which is almost independent of the kernel) and accepting only protocol version 2 NFS requests, will still be around.
 This section will primarily describe kernel-space NFS-servers supporting protocol version 3 and compatible clients.
 Differences from older versions will be pointed out when appropriate.

 Details about this NFS work-in-progress are in the section called “NFS protocol versions” below.